 Every dance form has its roots in some sort of religious ceremony, some of them deliberately erotic, just as cultured speech has its origins in caveman grunts.
 Every dance form, done well (as well as sports, gymnastics, etc) is pleasing to the eye and therefore sensual.
 Unfortunately, there are many ignorant, uptight people who find any pleasing movement of the human body lewd and lascivious.

-Thats their problem, but its hard enough to earn a living as a legitimate Oriental dancer and ethnologist without having to deal with their sick little minds and vulgar misinterpretations.
+Thats their problem, but it’s hard enough to earn a living as a legitimate Oriental dancer and ethnologist without having to deal with their sick little minds and vulgar misinterpretations.

-To use the disgusting misnomer “belly dance” is not only incorrect, it is an insult equivalent to calling Flamenco “cockroach killing”.
+To use the degrading misnomer “belly dance” is not only incorrect, it is an insult equivalent to calling Flamenco “cockroach killing”.
 Worse.
 In Arabic, the dance is called “Raks Sharki” or “Raks al Shark”, which translates: “Oriental Dance” or “Dance of the Orient”.
 In clubs in the Middle East, it is often also referred to as Danse Orientale.

 In a time when people thought the words “arm” and “leg” were too risque (they called them limbs), you can imagine what they made of that!
-Mr Bloom calculated correctly and earned himself enough money to finance his later Congressional campaign, which he won.
+Bloom calculated correctly and earned himself enough money to finance his later Congressional campaign, which he won.
 Unfortunately, the name stuck and so did the filthy – minded misinterpretation, especially when there are always base creatures, willing to cater to the lowest common denominator to make a fast buck.

 Fortunately, there are those performers who respect themselves and their art and there are those Mideastern people who have not succumbed to a colonialist misinterpretation and debasement of their ethnic heritage.
 There are those viewers who know art when they see it.
-To them I say thank you and may you always be glad that I am a Mideastern/Oriental dancer.
+To them I say thank you and may you always be glad that I am a Mideastern/ Oriental dancer.
 I certainly am.